 - Make sure you have a list of relationships (and also people you still want to meet).
 Then, categorize them by category.
 Following, maintain relationships by sending a short message every so often that matches the type of relationship you have.

-- Do you want to achieve more in the digital networks?
+- Do you want to achieve more in digital networks?
 Make sure you have something to say and create good content (in your own niche).
 It’s one of the best ways to expand your digital brand.

-Concluding the Never Eat Alone Review: a great book
+Never Eat Alone: a great book

 So how positive am I about this?
 In short, I am very positive about this book.
 It is also filled with a lot of anecdotes, which makes it very readable.
 However, it is also focused on the life and character of the author himself.